-This reading, however, must ignore the curious title, as well as several structural and textual features that seem to identify the work as a genuine meditation rather than a systematic exposition of a theory
+This reading, however, must ignore the curious title, as well as several structural and textual features that seem to identify the work as a genuine meditation rather than a systematic exposition of a theory of knowledge.
+This raises the question of what kind of text Descartes himself thought he was writing, and how an appreciation of relevant genre conventions should inform our reading of the book.

 This paper will provide some context for Descartes' Meditations by inscribing the work into the history of meditation in ancient and medieval Christianity.
-Descartes''book is only one of a large corpus of works presenting themselves as recipes for or factual accounts of meditations, and like the Meditations on First Philosophy, these books often reflect at length on human shortcomings and the ways in which true insight is granted or denied based on discipline and practice.
+Descartes' book is only one of a large corpus of works presenting themselves as recipes for or factual accounts of meditations, and like the Meditations on First Philosophy, these books often reflect at length on human shortcomings and the ways in which true insight is granted or denied based on discipline and practice.
 Rereading Descartes with this background shifts the emphases of his work around in surprising ways: rather than an early example of scientific rigor, it comes to appear as a late example of a monastic practice of moral self-improvement with a strong confessional component.